murthybalaji0725/Udacity-robotics-ROS-project5-Home-Service-Bot/README.md

 2. SLAM using Gmapping package with uses a Grid Based FastSLAM
 3. Navigation using Dijkstra's algorithm

+###### AMCL
+The Adaptive Monte Carlo Localization algorithm uses a particle filter to track the pose of the robot against a known map.
+The particles are initially distributed randomly in the environment with some weights.
+As the robot localises the weights are updated and the particles that predict the pose of the robot more accurately survive.

+Other localisation algorithms are
+1. Extended Kalman Filter
+2. Markov Localisation
+3. Grid Localisation
+4. Monte carlo Localisation

+###### Dijkstra's algorithm
+It is another type of Uniform Cost Search algorithm.
+This algorithm is used by the ROS Navigation Stack.
+Dijkstra's algorithm (or Dijkstra's Shortest Path First algorithm, SPF algorithm) is an algorithm for finding the shortest paths between nodes in a graph.
+Refer this [link](https://www.geeksforgeeks.org/dijkstras-shortest-path-algorithm-greedy-algo-7/) to better understand the working of the algorithm and test its implementation in C++ and python.

 ## Running the project
 Assuming ROS Kinetic has already been installed
 1. Create a workspace directory and clone the packages